 Once in the staging area, each document will require basic information so that it’s named, classified and filed correctly.

 The parameters, OU, Document Type, Category and Section can be set in bulk:

-1. Select one or more documents by ticking the checkbox on the right of their row (they can all be selected by ticking the checkbox in the header of the Import Queue section)
+- Select one or more documents by ticking the checkbox on the left of their row (they can all be selected by ticking the checkbox in the header of the Import Queue section)

 This multiple selection method can also be used to Delete a number of documents from the staging area or to Import them to the account at the end of the process.